D-girl-11t/VMIPS-Simulator/README.md

-The backend model, on the other hand, executes the micro- operations and simulates the timing of the processor across the pipeline stages as per the configuration parameters mentioned in the Config.txt file
+The backend model, on the other hand, executes the micro- operations and simulates the timing of the processor across the pipeline stages as per the configuration parameters mentioned in the Config.txt file.
+Multiple lanes are considered to improve parallel execution, and the simulator is optimized using the concept of chaining.

 Run the Functional Simulator using following command
 ```